Sparse matrix linear models for structured high-throughput data: Data

-The second dataset studied 104 recombinant inbred lines derived from the Tsu-1 (Tsushima, Japan) $\times$ Kas-1 (Kashmir, India) ecotypes of \textit{Arabidopsis thaliana} \citep{lowry2013expression, lovell2015exploiting}.
-Gene expression phenotypes were collected for 25,662 genes, and 450 markers were genotyped.
+This study involved a population of 104 recombinant inbred lines derived from the Tsu-1 (Tsushima, Japan) and Kas-1 (Kashmir, India) ecotypes of \textit{Arabidopsis thaliana} \citep{lowry2013expression, lovell2015exploiting}.
+Gene expression traits were collected for 25,662 genes, and 450 markers were genotyped.
 In order to identify main effect (G) and interaction (G $\times$ E) expression quantitative trait loci (eQTLs) with drought stress, the experiment was run on wet and dry soil treatments with two replicates.
-The data structures for this experiment are similar to the previous one, but this one has many more traits.
-In a matrix linear model, the row covariates are the markers, the column covariates are the gene identity and treatment information, and the coefficients are the eQTL (both main effect and interactions).
+The data structure for this experiment is similar to the previous one, but with many more traits.
+In a matrix linear model, the row covariates are the markers, the column covariates are the gene identity and treatment information, and the coefficients are the eQTL (both main effects and interactions).